SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Analyse_face_data_on_cloud.md

-# Analyze Face Data on Cloud
+# Analyze Face and Gender Data on Cloud
 ### Lab Overview
 We have done Face, Age and Gender Detection in our previous modules.
 Also, we have successfully counted number of faces so far.